 A discretionary portfolio service that seeks to mitigate Inheritance Tax by investing in a carefully selected portfolio of Alternative Investment Market shares.

 Shore Capital is an AIM listed company itself, with a 31 year history in analysing and advising UK listed smaller companies.
 It is a leading market-maker on AIM and an advisor to a large number of AIM listed companies.
-The investment team is led by an award winning Investment Director with sixteen years of experience specialising in small and mid-cap companies.
+The investment team is led by an award winning Investment Director with eighteen years of experience specialising in small and mid-cap companies.

 Puma AIM offers a discretionary portfolio service that seeks to deliver long term growth whilst mitigating Inheritance Tax.
 It aims to mitigate Inheritance Tax by the use of Business Property Relief (BPR), which takes effect after just two years from the acquisition of qualifying AIM stocks.
 The minimum subscription to the service is £15,000, with no maximum.
 One key benefit is that you retain control over your assets, thus avoiding the need to gift your assets or place them in trust in order to mitigate Inheritance Tax.

 Puma AIM carries risk - see Risk Factors below.

 In 1995, the London Stock Exchange launched a junior stock market for small growing companies - the Alternative Investment Market (AIM).
 AIM allows investors access to growth companies, as well as giving these companies access to investor capital without the limitations and costs that come with a full Stock Exchange listing.

 AIM is now home to over 1,000 companies, joining either through Initial Public Offerings or by moving from the main market.
 The total market value of AIM (as at 8 July 2015) is c.£75bn .